 He has degrees in soil science (Univ of Aberdeen) and history and social studies of science (Sussex Univ).
 He helped found and edit the journal Food Policy in the mid-1970s, has worked on various agricultural development projects in Turkey, Mongolia, Albania and Kazakstan and travelled widely.

-He was honorary visiting professor of food policy at Leeds Metropolitan University from 1996-99 and is now an honorary research fellow in the Department of Peace Studies at Bradford University and honorary visiting fellow at the Centre for Rural Economy at Newcastle University.
+He was honorary visiting professor of food policy at Leeds Metropolitan University from 1996-99, was honorary research fellow in the Department of Peace Studies until 2015 and is now an honorary research fellow at Cardiff University, honorary teaching fellow at the Lancaster Environment Centre, Lancaster University and honorary visiting fellow at the Centre for Rural Economy at Newcastle University.

 If you want to arrange for follow-up discussions for a class with Geoff Tansey via the internet – over Skype or some other service - please contact him.